University of Inland Norway

-The Inland Norway University of Applied Sciences (also known as INN University, Universitetet i Innlandet) is a state university college in Innlandet, Norway, established in 2017 from the merger of the Hedmark University College and Lillehammer University College.
-It has six campuses, of which Lillehammer is the biggest, located at the television and radio center built for the 1994 Winter Olympic Games.
+The University of Inland Norway (also known as INN University, Universitetet i Innlandet) is a state university in Innlandet county, Norway.
+It was established in 2017 as the Inland Norway University of Applied Sciences, from the merger of the Hedmark University College and Lillehammer University College.
+It has six campuses, of which the campus in Lillehammer is the biggest, located at the television and radio center built for the 1994 Winter Olympic Games.

 History

 The university was formed on 1 January 2017 from the merger of Hedmark University College and Lillehammer University College.
 The rector is Peer Jacob Svenkerud.

+The university had applied to receive official university status in 2018, but this was rejected by the Norwegian Agency for Quality Assurance in Education in January 2020.
+It applied again in 2024, with the application being granted by the Norwegian Agency for Quality Assurance in Education, thereby making it the University of Inland Norway (Universitet i Innlandet).

 Locations

-The university has campuses in Blæstad, Elverum, Evenstad, Hamar, Lillehammer and Rena.
+The university has campuses in Blæstad, Elverum, Evenstad, Hamar, Lillehammer, and Rena.
 It has faculties spread across all sites, with approximately 16,000 students and 1,100 employees.

 Education

-The university offers 35 one-year study programs and 52 Bachelor's degree programs, with several taught in English.
-The university also offers 31 Master's degree programs and a choice of 4 PhDs (in addition to one in cooperation with the Norwegian University of Science and Technology).
-There are also teacher education and further education programs.
+The university offers 46 Bachelor's degree programs, with several taught in English.
+The university also offers 32 Master's degree programs and a choice of 6 PhDs.

 The main teaching and research areas are ecology and agricultural sciences, psychology, sports, law, music, health sciences, social sciences, teacher education, language and literature, biotechnology, film, television and culture, tourism, animation and game sciences, economics, and leadership and innovation.